cisagov/trustymail/README.md

 #### Mail sending

-* `Sends Mail` - If an MX record was found that contains at least a single mail server.
+* `MX Record` - If an MX record was found that contains at least a single mail server.
 * `Mail Servers` - The list of hosts found in the MX record.

 #### SPF